Image source: APAD

 The report also mentioned that said the sharing economy could significantly aid the low-income B40 group or the bottom 40% of Malaysian households that earn an average monthly wage of RM3,860 and below.

 There was also data shared recently by Malaysia Indicator stating that e-hailing users will continue to increase until 2021 and grow less actively afterwards.
-A similar trend applies to the revenue growth.
+A similar trend applies to revenue growth.

 Based on the data above, we can tell that the industry is booming and doing well.
 It has also helped people to sustain themselves financially.
 But, we’re not sure if that’s still the case after the new regulations take place.

-We’ve heard the news - there’ll be fewer drivers on the road because many are opting to quit due to the additional cost (as what we’ve pointed out before).
+We’ve heard the news - there’ll be fewer drivers on the road because many are opting to quit due to the additional cost (as we’ve pointed out before).
 This would make the market less competitive and innovative.
 To add, it'll also create a supply and demand imbalance.
 This would then hurt the consumers because it would mean fewer options and price hike to them (it’s already happening and they aren’t smiling from ear to ear).

 Let’s take a look at a similar situation that happened in Japan.
 In 2018, the government announced to regulate the home-sharing industry (Airbnb) to protect Japan’s hotel industry.